Filtrer

 The Authoritative Text.
 With an introduction by Christopher Hitchens.

-*This stunning edition of Animal Farm features period artwork by Elizabeth Friedlander, one of Europe's pre-eminent 20th century graphic designers.
+*The jacket of this stunning hardback edition features period artwork by Elizabeth Friedlander, one of Europe's pre-eminent 20th-century graphic designers.
 Look out for complementary editions of Orwell's essential works Nineteen Eighty-Four and Down and Out in Paris and London.* -

 It's 1945: a German bomber flies over Iceland in a blizzard.
 Puzzlingly, there are both German and American officers on board.
 One of the senior German officers claims that their best chance of survival is to try to walk to the nearest farm and sets off, a briefcase handcuffed to his wrist.
 He soon disappears into the white vastness.